 What about print and direct-mail formats?

 While printing off your gift guide and mailing it to your customer base isn’t the most cost-effective option, direct mail still works in our digital world.
-According to this Modern Retail article, in 2020, 93% of direct-mail clients reported an increase in year-over-year sales.
-One way to incorporate print into your holiday gift guide format is to create postcards and mail them to your customer base, letting them know about the gift guide.
+In fact, 74% of marketers agree that direct mail delivers the best ROI.
+One way to incorporate print into your holiday gift guide format is creating postcards and mailing them to your customer base, letting them know about the gift guide.
 You can create a campaign URL and print it on the postcard so you’ll be able to track how much traffic you received due to your print and direct-mail marketing efforts.